 How the agencies work

-In 2018, Gov. Jim Justice appointed Mike Graney as executive director of the West Virginia Development Office.
+In 2018, Gov. Jim Justice appointed Mike Graney as executive director of the West Virginia Department of Economic Development.
 Graney had a long career as an entrepreneur, serving in the petroleum industry and heading a large chain of successful stores.

-“The Development Office takes the lead with client relationships and connects needs to resources,” Graney said.
+“The West Virginia Department of Economic Development takes the lead with client relationships and connects needs to resources,” Graney said.
 “We are a ‘concierge service provider.’”

-As a concierge provider, the Development Office acts as the one “go-to” source for the information and help businesses need to start or expand an operation in West Virginia.
-The Development Office representatives build relationships with a company before recruiting it to come to the state.
+As a concierge provider, the West Virginia Department of Economic Development acts as the one “go-to” source for the information and help businesses need to start or expand an operation in West Virginia.
+The West Virginia Department of Economic Development representatives build relationships with a company before recruiting it to come to the state.

 Perhaps even more important, our representatives continue that relationship and support after the recruitment succeeds.